JUkhan/resize-figure-ng-dotnet/README.md

 }

 ```
 ### `angularApp` consumes `figureApi` for initially loading figure data and later updating figures' position and size.
-Here is D3 for rendering figures inside `canvas.component`.
+Here is D3 for rendering figures inside `canvas.component` and necessary logic for figures dragging and resizing.

 ### api.service
 ```ts